Feeling Tired or Moody? 7 Signs You Might Be Low on Vitamin D – And What to Do About It

 3. Take a High-Quality Supplement

-Most adults can safely take 1,000–2,000 IU of supplements per day, though your doctor may recommend higher dosages.
+Most adults can safely take 1,000–2,000 IU of vitamin D per day, depending on their individual needs.
+In some cases, a healthcare provider may recommend higher doses based on blood test results.

 We recommend these top-rated vitamin D supplements on Amazon: